 4 - David Ross - Clip from 1960's (Colour Silent 4 mins)

-Sunday 1st July 1962 Winfield Joint Committee Ltd. Car and Motor Cycle Race Meeting: Youtube 3min 30sec colour cine footage courtesy of David Ross and the Caledonian Classic and Historic Motorsport Club.
-I should be able to identify other cars and drivers as well as the races which will be added later.
-The following however are easily identifiable from the footage on this YouTube LINK
+Charterhall Sunday 1st July 1962 Winfield Joint Committee Ltd. Car and Motor Cycle Race Meeting: Youtube 3min 30sec colour cine footage courtesy of David Ross and the Caledonian Classic and Historic Motorsport Club.
+YouTube LINK

 This 1963 film shows motor racing legend Jim Clark giving the new Ford Consul Corsair a thorough appraisal on the test track.
 He puts the car through its paces on tarmac, "rough going" and pave, and is impressed with the results.
 As he says, "the proof of the pudding is in the eating".
 YouTube LINK